52North/innovation-prize/README.md

 ## Timeline

-tbd
+Proposal phase: February 15 - April 15, 2024
+Notification of selected proposals: April 30, 2024 Implementation phase: June 1 - August 30, 2024

 ## Conditions for applications

-tbd

-* must be a student - BSC, MSC???
+* Student: You must be enrolled as a BSc, MSc, or PhD student.
-* availability
-* work full time in the expected schedule
+* Workload: We expect a workload of about 180 hrs.
+* Availability: Make sure you can allocate the appropriate amount of time to complete the project.

 ## Prize

-* wer bekommt was wann?

 52°North invites students of Geoinformatics, Informatics or related fields to submit a proposal that outlines the project idea, emphasizes its innovative quality and convincingly describes its feasibility, practical use and market relevance, as well as expected outcome.
 The top two proposals are then invited to implement a proof-of-concept.
-In the case of successful completion of the projects (including a proof-of-concept) the following awards will be granted:
+In the case of successful completion of the projects (including a proof-of-concept) we will grant the proposal(s) 2.500,- EUR.
-* 1st prize: 3000,- EUR
-* 2nd prize: 2000.- EUR

 ## How to submit

-tbd
+The challenge is to compose a project proposal and implement a proof of concept which addresses searchability in Research and Spatial Data Infrastructures (RDI/SDI).
+The proposal should be approximately 5 pages (2500 words) written in English or German.
+The following criteria apply.
+It must:
+* describe the problem statement in your own words
+* provide a description of your concept
+* describe the project goals
+* describe the proposed solution – technical approach & feasibility, implementation
+* include a work plan/road map/implementation plan.